MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     - **Blob folder**: *Leave this blank*
     - **Description**: Brochures and reviews in Margie's Travel web site.
 3. Proceed to the next step (*Add cognitive skills*).
-4. in the **Attach Cognitive Services** section, select your cognitive services resource.
+4. in the **Attach Azure AI Services** section, select your Azure AI Services resource.
 5. In the **Add enrichments** section:
     - Change the **Skillset name** to **margies-skillset**.
     - Select the option **Enable OCR and merge all text into merged_content field**.